IBM/kar-apps/reefer/chart/README.md

  * Deploy the KAR Runtime System to the kar-system namespace: `[kar-install-dir]/scripts/kar-k8s-deploy.sh`
    * If using k3d: ```[kar-install-dir]/scripts/kar-k8s-deploy.sh --set global.affinity=true```
  * Sources for Kar and Reefer images each have defaults:
    * Kar image source depends on the results of ```kar version```.
 A specific version will be pulled from quay.io.
-Version="unofficial" will pull from localhost:5000/kar
+Version="unofficial" will pull from localhost:5000
    * Reefer image source defaults to settings in reefer/chart/values.yaml.
-Reefer distribion will point to a specific version in quay.io.
+Reefer distribution will point to a specific version in quay.io.
 To change these to locally built images pushed into localhost:5000, add the following args to the helm install command: ```--set reefer.imagePrefix=registry:5000/kar``` and ```--set reefer.version=latest```

 ## Deploy reefer using helm from directory: ```[kar-apps-install-dir]/reefer```